Travel 101 tickets

 So you may have more than one boarding pass, but if you print your ticket off at home, you could have it on one sheet of paper (depending on your trip).
 In this case, ensure you have the correct ticket for each segment when you fly.

-Advantages of round trip tickets.
+Advantages of round-trip tickets.

 This method makes things easier for some people to maintain because there is less paperwork.

-Disadvantages round trip tickets
+Disadvantages of round-trip tickets

 Multi-city Ticket